goto40/self-dsl/docs/xtext_modularization.md

 "org.xtext.example.mydsl"), you can create another language referencing this existing language.

-In the new language (in eclipse, created side-by-side to the existing language, e.g., "org.xtext.example.mydsl1"):
+In the new language (in eclipse a new project, created side-by-side to the existing language, e.g., "org.xtext.example.mydsl1"):

  * Add the eclipse project of the original language to the build path ("org.xtext.example.mydsl"):